Google Tag Manager + GA4 set up guide

 5. Set Event Name to ab_split_test (or a name of your choice).

-6. Under Event Parameters, click Add Row three times to add parameters:
+6. Under Event Parameters, click Add Row to add parameters:

 • Parameter Name: test_name; Value: {{dlv_test_name}}